cyrilletuzi/angular-async-local-storage/README.md

 ```

 You can store any value, without worrying about serializing.
 But note that:
-- storing `null` or `undefined` can cause issues in some browsers, so the item will be removed instead,
+- storing `null` or `undefined` makes no sense and can cause issues in some browsers, so the item will be removed instead,
 - you should stick to JSON data, ie. primitive types, arrays and *literal* objects.
 `Map`, `Set`, `Blob` and other special structures can cause issues in some scenarios.
 See the [serialization guide](./docs/SERIALIZATION.md) for more details.